Smruthirp/Body_Mass_Index/README.md

 # Body_Mass_Index
-ML project to determine the bmi of a person
+ML project to determine the bmi given the height, weight and gender of the person.